Flawless Physio Logo

 The term Tailor’s Bunion was coined from Tailors sitting with their legs crossed and the floor that caused the little toe to turn inwards.
 Tight-fitting shoes, flat feet or poor walking mechanics can cause a Tailor’s Bunion.

 The symptoms of Tailor’s Bunion include pain in the Pinky Toe when walking or running, with symptoms worsening when wearing tight-fitting shoes or high heels.
-There can be a visible change in the position of the little toe with it turning inwards.
+There can be a visible change in the position of the little toe of it turning inwards.

 Related Articles: